mgoellnitz/proposito-unitis/README.md

 Derived from the main command to fetch four weeks of timetable data for integration with calendar systems, subsequent selection commands are added.
-Four weeks will provide you with a view accors vacations - except the end of the term.
+Four weeks will provide you with a view across vacations - except the end of the term.

+Fetching timetable data can be achieved in two ways:

+* Web access via a simulated login and export of ICS-data
+* Use of the published timetable calendar URL to retriev ICS-data

+The first one is always possible and resembles clicks on the export button of four consecutive weeks in the web frontend.
+The latter requires that you pubilshed your timetable in the profile area of untis first.

 Windows users double-click the commands from the windows folder of the installation.